 Lawyers from outside of the U.S. who want to enhance their knowledge of U.S. law or concentrate on specific areas of U.S. law.

 Applicants will be matched with the faculty supervisor based on the details provided in the statement of scholarly intent.
-Students may express interest in the scholarship of a particular faculty member, but the match will be made at the discretion of the law school.
+Students may express interest working with a particular faculty member, but the match will be made at the discretion of the law school and the faculty memberís availability.

 International Students who will need to obtain a visa based on attendance at UMB must demonstrate English Proficiency and Financial Responsibility.
-English Proficiency is proven by an official TOEFL score of at least 550 paper-based or 80 internet-based, previous attendance at a U.S. institution, or proof that English is their native language. http://www.umaryland.edu/ois/international/admissions.html
+English Proficiency is proven by an official TOEFL score of at least 600 paper-based or 90 internet-based, previous attendance at a U.S. institution, or proof that English is the applicant’s native language. http://www.umaryland.edu/ois/international/admissions.html

 Students can expect additional costs of approximately $19,350 for living expenses for ten months.
 This estimate is intended only as a guide to help plan for your total costs.
 Actual figures and budgets are provided by the Campus Financial Aid Office.